deepset-ai/haystack/CONTRIBUTING.md

 `reno` will create the file appending a unique id to the name of the release note you provided (in this case, `bump-transformers-to-4-31`).
 You don't need to worry about duplicated entries, but be sure to use meaningful names so it's easier to find the file later.
 You can now edit the file to add the release note.
 In the file, you will find multiple sections along with an explanation of what they're for.
-Normally, you only need to fill one section; in this case, you would fill the `enhancements` section to describe the change:
+Normally, you only need to fill in one section; in this case, you would fill in the `enhancements` section to describe the change:

 ```yaml
 enhancements: